cyrilletuzi/typescript-strictly-typed/README.md

 # TypeScript Strictly Strict

+Enable configurations for strictly typed TypeScript, ESLint or TSLint, and optionally Angular.
 Because strict mode is not enough.

-Blog post coming soon to explain the why of this lib.
+Blog post coming soon to explain the why and details of this lib.

 ## Getting started